isaibrahim1/Quiz-App/README.md

   **Steps:**

 1.  **Login to GitHub:** Go to [https://github.com/login](https://github.com/login) and enter your credentials.
-2.  **Navigate to the Repository:** Open the repository for the JavaScript Quiz Game (e.g., click on the project link).
+2.  **Navigate to the Repository:** Open the repository for the JavaScript Quiz App (e.g., click on the project link).
 3.  **Click the Fork Button:** In the top right corner of the repository page, click the **Fork** button.